 For being a little-bitty book by a little-bitty publisher, A Red Polka Dot in a World Full of Plaid has done pretty well.
 It made the Essence Magazine Bestselller list in March 2006 (#6 for Paperback Fiction).
 Later that year, it was published as an audiobook by Recorded Books.

 Varian’s second novel, My Life as a Rhombus, is about a math tutor named Rhonda Lee.
 In 2009, the book was named to the Texas Library Association’s Tayshas High School Reading List and the New York Public Library’s “Stuff For The Teen Age” List.
-His newest novel, Saving Maddie, will be released in March, 2010.
+His third novel, Saving Maddie, was named a Bank Street College of Education Best Children’s Book.